mggg-states/PR-shapefiles/README.md

 * `NHPIVAP`: Native Hawaiian and Pacific Islander, non-hispanic, voting age population from 2010 Decennial Census
 * `OTHERVAP`: Other race, non-hispanic, voting age population from 2010 Decennial Census
 * `2MOREVAP`: Two or more races, non-hispanic, voting age population from 2010 Decennial Census
-* `CD`: Congressional district
 * `HDIST`: State House district number
 * `SEND`: State Senate district number
-* `SENDNAME`: State Senate district name
+* `SEND-name`: State Senate district name

 ## Projection
-This shapefile uses a UTM Zone 19 projection (ESPG:6348).
+This shapefile uses a UTM Zone 20N projection (ESPG:3920).

 ## Rating
 We give this shapefile an A rating.
-All data were obtained from the state government and processing was conducted by a group trained by and working closely with MGGG.
+All data were obtained from the Puerto Rican government and processing was conducted by a group trained by and working closely with MGGG.